 - Staff must take days away from work due to an incident

-- Injuries sustained can’t be treated with a first aid kit
+- Injuries sustained cannot be treated with first aid alone

-- A medical professional diagnoses a work-related health issue
+- A medical professional diagnoses a work-related health condition

 2) Days Away, Restricted or Transferred Rate (DART)